-In 2017, the Company has adopted certain provisions of the New Valuation Standard for Insurance Policy Reserve issued by the IC through its CL 2016-69 as its accounting policy for reserving, particularly the incorporation of MfAD and CHE in determining its claims obligation.
-The adoption of the valuation standards for insurance policy reserve is consistent with the Company's mandate from its Regional Holding Company - MSIG Holdings (Asia) PTE.
-Ltd. In determining its Insurance Policy Reserve, the Company made use of the actual historical claims data for the last 10 years, CHE at 6% of the best estimate of IBNR and outstanding claims and 10% MfAD after considering the variability of claims experience within a class of business and diversification between classes of business.
-The Company has engaged its Regional Actuary in determining its Insurance Policy Reserve and this is subsequently reviewed and certified by an independent actuary accredited by the Insurance Commission.
+The adoption of the Valuation Standards for Non-Life Insurance Policy Reserves is consistent with the "E-3 Reserving Policy" for MSIG Asia Pte Ltd. In determining its Insurance Policy Reserve, the Company considered actual historical claims data for the last 11 years, CHE at 11% of the best estimate of IBNR and outstanding claims and MfAD at 10% of claims and premium liabilities.
+The Company has engaged its Regional Actuary in determining its Insurance Policy Reserve and this is subsequently reviewed and certified by an independent actuary accredited by the IC.

-As at December 31, 2020, the Company's UPR, net of DAC, is determined to be higher than the URR.
+As at December 31, 2021, the Company's UPR, net of DAC, is determined to be higher than the URR.
 As such, the Company did not require any additional provision in respect to the unearned premiums.
-Moreover, the Company has applied entity-specific MfAD for both claims and premiums liabilities, which is based on the bootstrapping method using the Company's own data at 75% sufficiency level for policy reserves.
+Moreover, the Company has applied entity-specific MfAD for both claims and premiums liabilities to calculate policy reserves at the 75% sufficiency level.
+The MfAD is calculated based on a combination of bootstrapping and the Mack method applied to the Company's own data.

-As at December 31, 2020 the total gross policy reserve amounts to P7,480 million (2019 - P6,896 million), which includes provision for IBNR losses of P1,211 million (2019 - P1,088 million) while the total net policy reserve amounts to P2,806 million (2019 - P2,693 million), which includes provision for IBNR losses of P442 million (2019 - P400 million).
+As at December 31, 2021, the total gross policy reserve amounts to P8,000 million (2020 - P7,481 million), which includes provision for IBNR losses of P2,448 million (2020 - P1,211 million) while the total net policy reserve amounts to P2,499 million (2020 - P2,806 million), which includes provision for IBNR losses of P486 million (2020 - P442 million).